krivadna/termuxinstadownloader/README.md

 This tool is for educational purposes only.
 Please respect Instagram's terms of service and content creators' rights.

+## ⭐ Show your support

+Give a ⭐️ if this project helped you!

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.